Metroid II: Return of Samus

 Day 8: The Final Battle With the Metroid Queen

 I go above the save pillar to another big empty room I think it is the biggest, emptiest room in all of video games.
 It’s that big.
 You have to ascend to the top, where the last Chozo area awaits.
 You basically have two options to climb here; you Space Jump to the top, or you Spider Ball along the side walls.
-With a single timing mistake causing me to fall all the way back down on my first attempt, I choose the slower but safer option of the Spider Ball.
-There are three rooms accessible from the roof of the big empty room: the rightmost one is a life and missile restore room, very handy.
+With a single timing mistake causing me to fall all the way back down on my first attempt, I fall back on the slower but safer Spider Ball.
+There are three rooms accessible from the roof of the big empty room: the rightmost one is a life and missile restore room, which is very handy.
 I head, using the Spider Ball, to the next room over, which holds a destroyed Chozo statue with an Ice Beam upgrade on the floor.
 The common reading of the room is that the Metroids destroyed the statue, knowing how dangerous the Ice Beam was to their larval stage.

 The third and last hole in the roof leads to an area with walls made of test tubes.
 Are the Metroids a Chozo experiment gone wrong?
 Future games will say yes, but back in 1991 it was all implied, not stated as fact.
 I go up the room and reach a passage for your ball form.
 If you played the game in 1991, you might not have been able to visually gauge what the object in the room above you was, but it’s an egg.
 It looks a lot like an egg from Alien actually.
 I pass by the egg, and the Metroid count goes up.